Gabbas Giniyatullin: Biography

-Giniyatullin was born on May 15, 1905, in the village of Kzyl-Yalan in the Chistopol district of the Kazan province (now the Novosheshminsky district of Tatarstan).
+Giniyatullin was born on May 15, 1905, in the village of Kzyl-Yalan in the Chistopolsky Uyezd of the Kazan Governorate (now the Novosheshminsky District of Tatarstan).
 He came from a peasant family and was Tatar by nationality.
 He studied for 4 years at school.
 He worked on a collective farm.
 He served in the Red Army in 1927-1929 and from 1941.

 Commander of the anti-tank rifle squad of the 69th mechanized brigade of the 9th mechanized corps of the 3rd Guards Tank Army of the Voronezh Front.

 On the night of September 22, 1943, Sergeant Giniyatullin was one of the first to cross the Dnieper near the village of Zarubintsy.
 His unit took part in the battle for the village of Grigorovka, repelled enemy counterattacks, destroying two tanks and killing several Nazis.
 In the battles for the Dnieper he was seriously wounded.

 By the decree of the Presidium of the Supreme Soviet of the USSR of November 17, 1943, Giniyatullin was awarded the title of Hero of the Soviet Union with the Order of Lenin and the Gold Star medal.

 After a long treatment in hospital, he returned to his native village.
 He died on April 13, 1968.